5 Essential Literacies for Students: Part 2 Content Area Literacy

 • 595 Class of crustaceans & insects

-To understand Dewey numbers 596-599, know that the tenths place is assigned to each different biology Order, so by increasing complexity:
+To understand Dewey numbers 596-599, know that the tenths place is assigned to each different biology Order, so by increasing complexity the numbers are:

 • 596-599 Vertebrates